ljantzen/obsidian-logging/README.md

 doskey q=obsidian-logging
 ```

-## Environment variable

-If the environment variable $OBSIDIAN_VAULT_DIR has a value it is expected to poiny to the top level directory of the vault.
-If specified, it will override the value in obsidian-logging.yaml

 ## Configuration file

 Obsidian-logging reads ~/.config/obsidian-logging/obsidian-logging.yaml on startup.
 If it does not exist, obsidian-logging will create it and prompt for some of the values.